BBC CHEVY 496-572 BRAVO 335cc REC. PT ALUM. HEADS FOR SOLID ROLLER CAM BRAVO-919

 There is a vast amount of low grade hardware on the market at this time.
 Much of this no-name hardware is completely out of spec, and made from inferior materials.
 It will fail sooner or later, but prior to it failing, this garbage hardware will perform poorly.
 Many of the low priced heads on the market have such hardware in them.
 It's not enough to ask them what brand hardware they use because it would be impossible for you to distinguish it from one brand or the other by simply looking at it.

 The best we can do to prove what hardware were using in our heads is to post our invoices from the branded name companies that we purchase it from.
 Our invoices will show huge purchases of every bit of hardware used in these heads.
 High grade hardware is nearly double the cost, but we know for a fact that this is very important for the performance and longevity of a set of cylinder heads.
 Consider what happens should an engine drop a valve into the combustion chamber at any rpm.
 Complete destruction of a large portion of the engine is a great possibility.
 That's a worst case scenario, but there are many other problems such as poor performance and damage to cam and lifters that can occur.

 Valve size 2.250 and 1.88.
 These heads have the correct seat diameter to allow use of these valves.

 These are true multi-purpose heads for street, drag race, and power boat applications.
 This set is an excellent upgrade over OEM cast iron heads on your big block engine.
 We honestly feel there is not a better set of heads for the price.
 These heads are tried and proven.
 The intake runner volume is 335cc, and the combustion chambers are 124cc.
-For technical or application info, give us a call at 423-722-5152.

 You can reduce your engine weight by around 100 lbs. with the use of aluminum heads.
 You can also increase your power up to 250hp over an OEM 454 engine, depending on choice of cam and intake manifold.